AlexWendland/public-note/general/A finite tree that has more than one vertex must have at least two leaf vertices.md

 ---
-aliases:
+aliases: null
-type: lemma
-publish: true
+chatgpt: false
 created: 2023-08-28
 last_edited: 2023-08-28
+publish: true
 tags:
   - maths
-chatgpt: false
+type: lemma
 ---
 >[!important] Proposition
 >A finite [[Graph|graph]] who has more than one vertex that is a [[Tree (graph)|tree]] must have at least two leaf vertex.

 ## Proof

 Proof by contradiction.

 Suppose this is not the case, then if it has a single vertex of degree one start a path at this vertex.
 Otherwise pick a random vertex to start the path at.
 As the tree is connected and has more than one vertex the [[Degree (graph)|degree]] of the chosen vertex is at least 1.
 It then has an edge to another vertex or itself.